mikus31/MAP675-Assignment-01/README.md

 * ogr2ogr -f "GeoJSON" ../data/urban-trails.json urban-trails.shp (example, used to convert shapefile to geojson and move the newly created json to the data directory for map use) -- mm
 * git add . (identify files to commit) -- mm
 * git commit -m "commit summary" (commits added files to master) -- mm
+* ogr2ogr -f "GeoJSON" -lco COORDINATE_PRECISION=5 -sql "select park_name from AustinParks" austin-parks-filtered.json AustinParks.shp (used to reduce file size by shrinking the coordinate precision and retaining only the park name attribute for all features) -- mm

 #### 2017-10-17
 * We have decided to explore Austin, Texas. -- mm